Meet Our Team

 In addition to her work as Principal of PilotLight Resilience Resources, Karen also collaborates with Michael A. Donahue on NorthStar: Applied Community Safety Research, and serves on the Steering Committee of the Mid-Atlantic Life Safety Conference.

-Karen and her family live on a farm in rural Montgomery County, Maryland, where they raise Jacob sheep, a Sicilian donkey, two cats, and two Belgian draft horses.
+Karen and her family live on a farm in rural Montgomery County, Maryland, where they raise Jacob sheep, a Sicilian donkey, two cats, and a team of Belgian draft horses.

 Michael A. Donahue, Ph.D., CFPS